Darla (dog)

-Darla (1975–1992) was a Bichon Frisé best known for her acting role as Precious in the 1991 thriller The Silence of the Lambs, which earned the Big Five Academy Awards.
+Darla (1975–1992) was a Toy Poodle dog best known for her acting role as Precious in the 1991 thriller The Silence of the Lambs.
 Darla also appeared in several other films, including Batman Returns (1992).

 Career and popularity

 Darla began her career in the 1985 film Pee-wee's Big Adventure as Pink Poodle and later appeared in the 1989 film The 'Burbs, starring Tom Hanks.
 Her most notable role was as Precious in the 1991 film The Silence of the Lambs.
-The film's success turned Darla into a cult icon, and she became the subject of a Facebook fan page titled "Precious."
 Her final role was in the 1992 film Batman Returns, where she played Ratty Poodle.

 Notable scenes

 In The Silence of the Lambs, the following famous quote by serial killer Buffalo Bill (Ted Levine) is punctuated by a bark from Precious, whom he holds in his arms: “It rubs the lotion on its skin, or else it gets the hose again!”
 This scene demonstrates that, despite his complete disregard for human life, Bill genuinely cared for the little dog.
 This is further evidenced by the small dog bed placed next to his sewing machine.
 Later in the film, Buffalo Bill's intended next victim, Catherine, manages to lure Precious into the dry well where she is being held captive.
 This stalls Buffalo Bill long enough for help to arrive.
 The dog is seen again after the ordeal, still being held by Catherine as she is placed in an ambulance.

-In Batman Returns, Darla makes her final film appearance, credited as "Ratty Poodle."
+In Batman Returns, Darla makes her final film appearance, credited as "Ratty Poodle".
 However, her fur was intentionally roughed up for the role, making her barely recognizable.
 In one scene, The Penguin and his crew confront Batman.
 One member of the crew, a blonde woman dressed in Victorian-era clothing, carries Darla.
 In this movie, Darla is portrayed as a significant nuisance for Batman.
 She runs to catch Batman's self-operating Batarang, which his enemies use in an attempt to frame him for the murder of the Ice Princess, thereby thwarting The Penguin's plan.